 Wash the rice in a sieve under cold running water until the water from the rice runs clear.
-Put the sliced shallots in a sieve, sprinkle with salt and leave for 10 minutes to drain off any liquid that oozes out.
+Put the sliced shallots in a sieve, sprinkle with salt.
+Leave for 10 minutes to drain off any liquid that oozes out.
 Rinse and pat dry.

 Heat the oil and butter in a large, heavy-based saucepan.
 When the oil is hot, add the shallots and fry until golden brown.
 Drain well and set aside, reserving the remaining oil in the pan.

-Remove the chicken from marinade, and fry in batches in the saucepan until it is well browned all over.
-Transfer the meat to a thick-based pot (“degchi”) or a casserole dish.
+Remove the Chicken Biryani from marinade.
+Fry in batches in the saucepan.
+When batches browned all over, transfer the meat to a thick-based pot (“degchi”) or a casserole dish.
 Add in the fried shallots, and any remaining marinade.
 Then add the yogurt.
 Place a lid and cook everything over low heat for about 20-30 minutes, until the chicken is tender and the sauce thickens.

-In the same saucepan used to fry the meat, place the washed rice, and add boiling water to cover the rice.
+In the same saucepan used to fry the meat.
+Place the washed rice and add boiling water to cover the rice.
 Add a pinch of salt.
-Turn on the heat, and boil the rice for 5 minutes, then transfer the rice into the casserole, spreading evenly over the rice.
+Turn on the heat, and boil the rice for 5 minutes.
+Transfer the rice into the casserole, spreading evenly over the rice.
 Drizzle the soaked saffron and hot milk over the rice with a spoon.
 Close the casserole with a lid.

-Turn on high heat for the casserole for 5 minutes, then to low heat for another 15-20 minutes till each of the grain is nicely cooked through.
+Turn on high heat for the casserole for 5 minutes.
+Then to low heat for another 15-20 minutes.
+Each of the grain is nicely cooked through.